How to submit your Estonian company’s annual report (without an accountant)

 As mentioned, the official advice is to always let your accountant submit your company’s annual report.
 In fact, I used to be one of the officials giving that advice and I still have debates online with Estonian company owners who think they can do it themselves.

 A good accountant is worth every cent and most are particularly good value-for-money in Estonia.
 If you have a regular accountant looking after your company books then the annual report could be included in their monthly fee.
 Even if you don’t have a monthly accounting subscription, which is possible for microenterprises that aren’t registered for VAT, then hiring an accountant to do your annual report should be your one-off annual expense.
 The price varies substantially.
-Just bear in mind that you are usually paying by the hour for an accountant so one of the biggest factors affecting cost is how well organised you’ve kept your own accounts throughout the year and how easily the accountant can access them, whether it’s through software compliant with Estonian rules or something more complicated.
+Just bear in mind that you are usually paying by the hour for an accountant so one of the biggest factors affecting cost is how well organised you’ve kept your own sales invoices and expense documents throughout the year and how easily the accountant can access them, whether it’s through a cloud folder or software such as Envoice.

 If you are not a qualified accountant and not familiar with all of Estonia’s reporting rules then preparing your own annual report is not just a lot of hassle, but could end up costing you far more.

-You might be thinking this partnership is also why I recommend people to always use an accountant for their annual report if their company is trading.
-In fact, Pallas & Partnerid prioritises their existing clients who trust them for monthly accounting and so their annual report is part of that service.
-They are happy to prepare and submit annual reports for other companies when they have capacity, but this is often not the case.
+Unicount prioritises their existing clients who trust them for monthly accounting and so their annual report is part of that service.
+We are happy to prepare and submit annual reports for our virtual office clients when we have the capacity, but this is often not the case close to 30 June.
 As you can imagine, a lot of accountants in Estonia get a sudden rush of requests for help before 30 June.